The Clear Edge

 Q: How does the 4-Test Hiring Calculator prevent $85K cash crises and $240K in missed growth?

-A: It forces every hiring decision through four objective tests—revenue sustainability, capacity constraint, documentation readiness, and financial buffer—so you only hire when math proves you can safely afford the role and capture the extra $120K–$240K in opportunities instead of slipping into an $85,200 cash spiral.
+A: It forces every hiring decision through four objective tests—revenue sustainability, capacity constraint, documentation readiness, and financial buffer—so you only hire when the numbers prove you can safely afford the role instead of sliding into an avoidable cash crunch.

 Q: How do I use the 4-Test Hiring Calculator before I make my next hiring decision?

-A: You identify the target hire and cost, check that revenue has exceeded 5x hire cost for 3+ months, prove 50+ hours weekly with 20+ delegatable hours that unlock at least $14K in additional revenue, document the role, metrics, and ideal candidate in under 2 hours, and confirm either 6 months of runway (for example $85,200 on a $14,200 burn) or 20%+ monthly growth for 3+ months before deciding to hire.
+A: You identify the target hire and cost, confirm that revenue has exceeded 5x hire cost for at least three consecutive months, prove you are working 50+ hours weekly with 20+ clearly delegatable hours, document the role, metrics, and ideal candidate in under two hours, and then confirm you have a six‑month runway or a proven 20%+ monthly growth trend before deciding to hire.

 Q: What happens if I keep hiring on stress instead of passing all four tests?